 “The 2020 Strategic Plan is a 30,000-foot view of the largest issues, biggest concerns, and most daunting challenges facing our Key’s Community,” said Kimberly Matthews, Monroe County’s Senior Director of Strategic Planning.
 “The next step is to create programs, solutions and actions focused on the priorities and areas of concern that are detailed in this plan.”

 2020 Strategic Plan Community Input Report

 Kimberly Matthews, the County’s Sr. Director of Strategic Planning, met with community groups and organizations to hear their thoughts and priorities so that we can incorporate them into our vision for the future of Monroe County.

 This report is the result of that process.
-The data presented in this report was gathered between late July to November 1st of 2018 by the Monroe County Office of Strategic Planning (OSP).
+The data presented in this report was gathered between late July to November 2018 by the Monroe County Office of Strategic Planning (OSP).

 This process built upon the great work done by OMB in early 2017 for the FY 2018 Budget.
 At that time, the team utilized an extensive survey that garnered both residential and business responses along with a series of Community Input sessions facilitated by Roman Gastesi, County Administrator.